Prometheus-X-association/edge-computing/kubernetes/test/README.md

 ## Overview

-Testings of the PTX-Edge extension on the Kubernetes ecosystem is fundamentally performed using the [Kind](https://kind.sigs.k8s.io/) tool.
+Testings of the PTX-Edge extension on the Kubernetes ecosystem is fundamentally performed using primarily the [kind](https://kind.sigs.k8s.io/) tool.

-However, during development testing tasks are conducted on different levels described as follows.
+However, during development of the ptx-edge K8s extension, testing tasks are conducted on different levels described as follows.

 - *Level 1*: Use a mock-up REST-API server based on an [OpenAPI specification](mock-api/swagger_server/swagger/swagger.yaml) as a standalone Docker container to validate feature endpoints and basic data required

-- *Level 2*: Use **Kind** -- a Kubernetes test deployment (based on Docker-in-Docker) -- to initiate a mock-up REST-API instance
+- *Level 2*: Use **kind** -- a Kubernetes test deployment (based on Docker-in-Docker) -- to initiate a test K8s environment with a mock-up REST-API instance

 - *Level 3*: Create a DiD test Kubernetes setup with basic PTX-EDGE features installed, where REST-API entrypoints are served by a standalone API component (based